robertapengelly/WebSocketServer/README.md

     python WebSocketServer --host host --port port --file file --socket socketclass (e.g. python WebSocketServer --host 127.0.0.1 --port 8443 --file /home/user/echosocket.py --socket SimpleEcho)

-Note: If you create a file/directory as root you may need to run the command with sudo.

 #### Chat Server Example
 `````python
 from WebSocketServer import WebSocket